 ABC Takes a Pregnant Pause

-A pivotal force behind the independent 2001 movie hit "Kissing Jessica Stein" -- which she co-wrote, co-produced and co-starred in -- she's content just to be an actress for hire by returning to the television sitcom world in ABC's new Wednesday series "Notes From the Underbelly."
+A pivotal force behind the independent 2001 movie hit "Kissing Jessica Stein" -- which she co-wrote, co-produced and co-starred in -- she's content just to be an actress for hire by returning to the television sitcom world in

 Delayed from its originally planned debut last fall, the show is based on Risa Green's novel about a couple (played in the show by Westfeldt and Peter Cambor) approaching first-time parenthood with great trepidation.
 They try to keep the big news to themselves as long as they can, fearing how it might change their lives while gauging how their acquaintances feel about parenting in general.